qmk/qmk_firmware/keyboards/hineybush/h88/keymaps/wkl/readme.md

-# The default keymap for h87a
+# The wkl keymap for h88a